petrovs12/PublicPersonalKnowledgeBase/vault/Health And Personal Development.Habits.md

 20/20/20 rule- every 20 minutes, for 20 seconds, look at something 20 feet away.

 ### Making your bed

+### Being mindful of your posture
+A weird habit in a sense, since it's acombination of other hings.

+### Watching self-improvement videos
+Worse than reading/podcasts/blogging, as videos  and games prioritize making you feel better about yourself to information density.

 ## Not Really a Habit